What is Acid Reflux? | Triggers of Acid Reflux | Fasting To Relieve Acid Reflux | Tips To Prevent Acid Reflux

 - Pregnant or Breastfeeding women – Pregnant or breastfeeding women must stay away from any form of fasting as it can hinder their nutrition and have an adverse effect on their health.

-Fasting for acid reflux may be quite beneficial to relieve your symptoms.
+Fasting for acid reflux and heartburn may be quite beneficial to relieve your symptoms.
 Obesity and bad eating habits can turn these commonplace issues into chronic health problems like GERD.

 Incorporating popular fasting plans like intermittent fasting with exercise and the proper lifestyle can work wonders to prevent and reverse acid reflux, heartburn, and other related problems due to GERD.
 Observing the ‘what’ and ‘when’ of eating is vital to keep acid reflux issues at bay and to have a healthy life.